renatoviolin/electra-squad-8GB/README.md

 # electra-squad-8
-Fine tunning Electra large model using RTX2080 8 GB on Squad 2
+Fine tuning Electra large model using RTX2080 8 GB on Squad 2

 This repo is a clone of original implementation of Electra (https://github.com/google-research/electra).